 Key objectives of Modernist Studies Ireland include:

-Encouraging the discussion of Irish language writers and speakers and their inclusion in the canon
+- Encouraging the discussion of Irish-language writers and speakers and their inclusion in the canon

-Fostering interdisciplinary and cross-university research collaborations.
+- Fostering interdisciplinary and cross-university research collaborations.

-Organising conferences, workshops, and group discussions.
+- Creating a network of scholars to host conferences, workshops, and group discussions.